Facebook says it suspends accounts tied to Putin ally for meddling in Africa

 By Jack Stubbs and Joseph Menn

-The campaigns targeted people in Madagascar, Central African Republic, Mozambique, Democratic Republic of Congo, Cote d'Ivoire, Cameroon, Sudan and Libya, Facebook said.
-They used almost 200 fake and compromised accounts to reach more than 1 million followers in the eight African countries.
+The campaigns used almost 200 fake and compromised accounts to target people in Madagascar, Central African Republic, Mozambique, Democratic Republic of Congo, Cote d'Ivoire, Cameroon, Sudan and Libya, Facebook said.
+Between them, the accounts amassed more than 1 million followers.

-All the networks were connected to "entities associated with Russian financier Yevgeniy Prigozhin", Facebook said.
-Prigozhin has previously denied wrongdoing.
-His lawyers did not immediately respond to a request for comment about the latest Facebook accusations involving African countries.

 "There's sort of a joining of forces, if you will, between local actors and actors from Russia," he told Reuters.
 "It appears that the local actors who are involved know who is behind the operation."

-Facebook declined to identify which local people or organisations had worked with the accounts or which companies it had connected to the activity and Prigozhin, a catering tycoon nicknamed "Putin's cook" by Russian media because of banquets he has organised for the Russian leader.
+Facebook declined to identify which local people or organisations had worked with the accounts or which companies it had connected to the activity and Prigozhin, nicknamed "Putin's cook" by Russian media because of banquets he has organised for Russian leader Vladimir Putin.

 But researchers at Stanford University, who worked with Facebook on its investigation, said the companies included the Wagner Group - a firm of military contractors that sources have previously told Reuters has carried out clandestine combat missions on the Kremlin's behalf in Ukraine and Syria.